PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 Hyperparameters:

-Proper selection and tuning of hyperparameters are essential for optimizing model performance and preventing overfitting or underfitting.For this Project,these are :
+Proper selection and tuning of hyperparameters are essential for optimizing model performance and preventing overfitting or underfitting.
+For this Project, these are :
 •	LASSO: alphas: Controls the strength of L1 regularization, crucial for feature selection.
 LASSO: alphas = [0.0004, 0.0005, 0.0006]
 •	GradientBoostingRegressor: n_estimators, max_depth, learning_rate: Number of boosting stages, maximum depth of trees, and learning rate for shrinkage.